cnuernber/streams/README.md

 and doing arithmetic operations (in double space) on them.
 Provides basic structure for monte-carlo simulations.

+Streams are an interesting concept as they are lazy noncaching and also not indexable.

 Use fastmath/random for distributions and the transducers in kixi.stats.core for basic stats.